hmrc/economic-crime-levy-registration/api-docs/get-registration-validation-errors.md

-# Validate Registration
+# Get Registration Validation Errors

-Validate a registration that is held in mongo to ensure that is has no errors and can be submitted to the HoD.
+Validates a registration that is held in mongo and returns any errors that mean the subscription cannot be submitted to the HoD.

-**URL**: `/economic-crime-levy-registration/registrations/validate/:id`
+**URL**: `/economic-crime-levy-registration/registrations/:id/validation-errors`

-**Method**: `POST`
+**Method**: `GET`

 **Required URI Parameters**: